-THEA 2810 Basic Stage Movement1-2-2 The principles of physicalizing characters through movement, by developing a kinesthetic awareness and an understanding of gesture, bodily expression, and basic unarmed combat.
+THEA 2810 Basic Stage Movement 1-2-2 The principles of physicalizing characters through movement, by developing a kinesthetic awareness and an understanding of gesture, bodily expression, and basic unarmed combat.
 THEA 2830 Armed Stage Combat 0-2-1 An introduction to the use of weapons on the stage, including swords, knives, and guns, as well as their application in stage violence and fight choreography.
-THEA 2840 Stage Management 2-0-2 An introduction to the principles and practices of stage management; an investigation into the release the stage management is the stage production. the role of the stage manager in theatre production.
+THEA 2840 Stage Management 2-0-2 An introduction to the principles and practices of stage management; an investigation into the role of the stage manager in theatre production.
 THEA 3020 Theatre Voice 0-1-1 Private instruction in musical theatre vocal techniques.
 May be repeated for credit.
+THEA 3021 Sight Singing and Aural Training in Musical Theatre 0-2-1 Prerequisite: MUSC 1000.
+Skills development in sight singing and aural training in relation to musical theatre.
 THEA 3090 VSU Interpreters 0-2-1 Performance-based activities in Oral Interpretation emphasizing group performance; choral and solo readings.
 Membership open to all VSU undergraduate students.
 May be repeated for credit.
 THEA 3100 Directed Study 3 to 9 hours credit Individual instruction for enrichment of advanced majors in their areas of specialization.
+THEA 3200 Audition Techniques 0-2-1 Prerequisite: THEA 2800 or approval of the instructor.
+Theory, technique, and application of auditions skills for the performer.
 THEA 3500 African American Theatre 3-0-3 A survey of African American theatre from the diaspora to the present.
 THEA 3700 Play Analysis for Production 3-0-3 An overview of the major genres of dramatic literature with an emphasis on the impact of critical evaluation on the work of the director, the actor, and the designer.
-THEA 3710 Theatre Performance1 hour credit Application of performance techniques in approved VSU theatrical productions.
+THEA 3710 Theatre Performance 1 hour credit Application of performance techniques in approved VSU theatrical productions.
 Selection by audition or approval of the instructor.
 May be repeated for credit.
 THEA 3720 Theatre Production 1 hour credit Directed experience in technical theatre.
-Students will participate in the building of scenery or costumes for theatre productions.
+Students will participate in the building of scenery or costumes or the hanging of lights for theatre productions.
 Course may be repeated for credit.
-THEA 3730 Theatre Management Practicum 0-2-1 THEA 3730 Theatre Management Practicum 0-2-1 Prerequisite: Permission of instructor.
+THEA 3730 Theatre Management Practicum 0-2-1 Prerequisite: Permission of instructor.
 Directed experiences in theatre management.
 Students will participate in box office operations and generate publicity documents and playbills.
 The course may be repeated for credit.
-THEA 3740 Theatre Management 3-0-3 An investigation of current approaches to theatrical production including budget preparation, financial management, audience engineering, and promotional techniques used in American commercial, nonprofit professional, educational, and community theatres.
+THEA 3740 Theatre Management3-0-3 An investigation of current approaches to theatrical production including budget preparation, financial management, audience engineering, and promotional techniques used in American commercial, nonprofit professional, educational, and community theatres.
 THEA 3750 Costume History 3-0-3 A survey of costume from ancient Greek to modern times, with emphasis on historically significant theatrical periods.
-THEA 3760 Lighting Design3-0-3 A study of lighting design for its use in theatrical productions, including the use of color, composition, and instrumentation.
-Emphasis is placed on design being an element in the overall design concept for a production.
-THEA 3770 Costume Design 3-0-3 Prerequisite: THEA 3750.
-An introduction to the principles and elements of design and their relation to stage costume.
-The student will learn how to communicate design choices both visually and verbally.
-THEA 3780 Scene Design 3-0-3 Prerequisite: THEA 2750.
-An understanding of the role of the scenic designer through an exploration of design principles, art media, and skills necessary for communicating ideas and solutions with theatre artisans.
+THEA 3760 Lighting Design 3-0-3 Prerequisite: THEA 2750 or permission of the instructor.
+A study of lighting design in theatrical productions, including the use of color, composition, and instrumentation.